 Can You Freeze a Fruit and Yogurt Parfait?

-We don’t recommend it.
+While yogurt parfaits are a delicious and convenient breakfast option, we don’t recommend freezing them.
 The yogurt won’t thaw well, and the texture of the fruit and granola will change.

 Common Questions About This Fruit and Yogurt Parfait Recipe